-SVD has been taking data in Belle II since March 2019{294}^{293} smoothly and reliably.
+The SVD has been taking data in Belle II since March 2019 smoothly and reliably.
 The detector performance is excellent and agrees with expectations.
-We are ready to cope with the increased background in higher luminosity by rejecting the off-time background hits using hit-time and operating in the three/six-mixed acquisition mode.
+We are ready to cope with the increased background during higher luminosity running by rejecting the off-time background hits using hit-time and operating in the three/six-mixed acquisition mode.
 In the recent study, the efficiency loss in the three-samples data is confirmed to be less than 0.1% for the trigger timing shift within ± 30 ns.
 The observed first effects of radiation damage are also within expectation and do not affect the detector performance.

-Figure 7: The effect of the integrated dose on the noise average in electron The clear increase is observed and saturated (or start to be saturated) for layer-3 sensors.
+Figure 7: Effect of the integrated dose on the noise average in electron The clear increase is observed and saturated (or start to be saturated) for layer 3 sensors.